US university tracking virus’ spread warns of layoffs, cuts

-BALTIMORE (AP) — Johns Hopkins University, whose researchers have been at the forefront of the global response to the coronavirus, is expecting to cut salaries and furlough and lay off employees because of multimillion-dollar losses arising from the pandemic, its president has announced.
+Johns Hopkins University, whose researchers have been at the forefront of the global response to the new coronavirus, is expecting to cut salaries and furlough and lay off employees because of multimillion-dollar losses arising from the pandemic, its president has announced.

-The university’s Center for Systems Science and Engineering has played a globally prominent role in tracking and modeling the spread of the virus.
-But the university leadership didn’t immediately disclose whether the reductions would have any impact on its data-gathering about the outbreak.
+The private university’s Center for Systems Science and Engineering has played a globally prominent role in tracking and modeling the spread of the virus.
+But the university said the reductions would have no impact on its data-gathering and research on the virus.

-University President Ronald Daniels wrote in a letter posted online Tuesday that the school in Baltimore expects to lose more than $100 million by the end of June and as much as $375 million during the coming fiscal year.
+University President Ronald Daniels wrote in a letter posted online Tuesday that the private research university in Baltimore expects to lose more than $100 million by the end of June and as much as $375 million during the coming fiscal year.
 Before the outbreak, the university had projected a positive margin of $72 million this fiscal year on overall budget of $6.5 billion.

 “Ever since we decided to end our on-campus instruction for undergraduates, graduate, and professional students; to suspend the lion’s share of our lab-based research program; and to halt elective medical procedures, the university has suffered a dramatic and unprecedented contraction,” Daniels wrote.